parallaxtv/ParallaxTV/README.md

 ## Overview

-ParallaxTV is a modern desktop client for Jellyfin designed to provide a premium streaming experience with a focus on performance, beautiful UI, and powerful playback features.
+ParallaxTV is a premium open-source Jellyfin desktop client focused on performance, beautiful design, and a modern streaming experience.

-Unlike traditional web-based Jellyfin clients, ParallaxTV uses a native MPV playback engine through Tauri, allowing smooth playback of high bitrate media, anime, movies, and TV shows.
+Built with Tauri, React, TypeScript, and MPV, ParallaxTV combines the flexibility of Jellyfin with the responsiveness and polish expected from modern streaming applications.

-The goal is to combine the flexibility of Jellyfin with the polish and responsiveness expected from modern streaming applications.
+Unlike traditional browser-based clients, ParallaxTV uses native MPV playback to provide smooth playback of high bitrate media, anime, movies, and TV shows.

 ---